marpa/shadowbox/readme.txt

 Current Version Notes
 ---------------------
-This release adds more RSS links to various pages of theme
+This release adds more RSS links to various pages of theme, custom author pages, new options for header height and blog title text position.
+Also added configuration options for header image and header left meta options

 Downloads